 - One of the parties lacks capacity making it difficult of impossible to enforce the contract.

-- Where it is discovered that a third party has an interest in the property.
+- It’s discovered a third party has an interest in the property.

 - Where there has been undue delay, which doesn’t have to be the fault of either party specifically.

 - Or where the court deems that damages would be an adequate remedy in the circumstances.

 But outside of the above remedies, and because a contract for the sale of an interest in land is generally enforceable in the UK, the award of damages are not usually adequate for a buyer.